Electromechanics

 Core Courses

-The Bachelor’s program in Electromechanics is built on a strong multidisciplinary foundation.
-During the initial semesters, students follow a set of core courses designed to develop essential scientific and technical skills.
-These include Mathematics, Physics, Mechanics, Computer Science, Material Science, and Fundamentals of Electronics and Electrotechnics.
-This solid scientific base prepares students to confidently tackle advanced topics in electromechanical systems, automation, power electronics, and industrial engineering.
+The Bachelor’s Degree in Electromechanics is built on a solid multidisciplinary foundation.
+During the initial semesters, students follow a set of fundamental subjects designed to develop essential scientific and technical skills.
+These include Mathematics, Physics, Chemistry, Computer Science, General Mechanics, as well as Fundamentals of Electrical Engineering and Electronics.
+This robust scientific base enables students to confidently approach advanced subjects in electromechanics and industrial engineering.

 Advanced Topics

-As students progress through the program, they explore more specialized and advanced subjects essential to the field of electromechanics.
+As students progress through the program, they delve into more specialized and advanced subjects essential to the field of electromechanics.
 These include:

-These advanced modules are complemented by hands-on laboratory work, technical projects, and real-world applications, allowing students to apply theoretical knowledge to industrial automation, power systems, and mechanical-electrical integration, preparing them for careers in electromechanical engineering, industrial maintenance, and research.
+These advanced modules are accompanied by hands-on laboratory work, technical projects, and industrial internships, allowing students to apply theoretical knowledge to real-world situations and prepare for careers in industry, maintenance, energy production, or further studies.

 Admissions Information

-Admission to the Bachelor's program in Electromechanics is open exclusively to holders of a Baccalaureate diploma in one of the following streams: Science, Mathematics, or Electrical Engineering.
-All applications undergo a rigorous review process by an academic committee to ensure that the applicant's background aligns with the program requirements.
-This selection process guarantees that students possess the fundamental knowledge in mathematics, physics, and engineering principles needed to succeed in this technically demanding field.
+Admission to the Bachelor's program in Electromechanics is open exclusively to holders of a Baccalaureate diploma in one of the following fields: Science, Mathematics, or Electrical Engineering.
+All applications are carefully reviewed by an academic committee to ensure alignment between the applicant's Baccalaureate specialization and the program requirements.
+This selection process ensures that students possess the foundational knowledge necessary to succeed in this technically demanding field.

 Apply Now